 For nearly two decades, I feared my mind and the memories of abuse it held.
 Every choice I made — where I lived, the people I spent time with, the work I did — was in part to help me forget.
-When I finally dared to look at what I spent years running from, I was somewhat surprised the initial focus of my treatment was fear of physical harm.
+When I finally dared to look at what I spent years running from, I was somewhat surprised the initial focus of my treatment was the fear associated with posttraumatic stress.
 I always knew it was shame I was trying to escape.

 Perhaps because I avoided confronting the abuse for so long, and regarded my history as a secret, my shame had spread beyond the incidences of abuse and became how I perceived myself: inherently flawed and powerless to change.
 Shame felt so much bigger than self-contempt and low self-worth.
 My entire body felt exhausted by the burden.
 As if proof, in my early twenties my hair was already showing gray.

 In response to trauma, fear of shame is similar to fear of physical harm.
 Both cause withdrawal and avoidance of reminders of the trauma.
 Both contribute to posttraumatic stress and increase the likelihood of developing PTSD.
-And for many of us, both fear of shame and fear of danger are consequences of sexual abuse.
+And for many of us, both fear of danger and fear of shame are consequences of sexual trauma.

 Recovering from trauma-related shame is complicated by the necessity of shame for sociality.
 In our predominantly hierarchical societies, shame is an emotional tool for leveraging power and social conformity.
 When we feel shame, we are more likely to submit to group norms or someone more powerful, if doing so alleviates the fear of being ostracized, which is the core fear associated with shame.
 Shame motivates observing group norms that support social cohesion.
 When people are not conditioned to feel shame, they are more likely to engage in antisocial behavior.3